Py-DL/Py-DL/docs/user/exceptions.rst

 This will automatically skip over videos that could not be downloaded due to a limitation with the pytube library.
-You can find more details about what specific exceptions can be handled here: :py:mod:`pytube.exceptions`.
+You can find more details about what specific exceptions can be handled here: :py:mod:`Py-DL.exceptions`.